HungryTurtleCode/htc_website/_posts/2016-05-22-16-bootstrap-alerts.md

 ![bootstrap alert error message](https://res.cloudinary.com/djxscnpzf/image/upload/c_scale,w_800/v1464630703/bootstrap_alert_error_message_zeuyiz.jpg){: class="aligncenter" width="800" height="396"}

 The markup to create the alert box is simple.
 We just need to add the class of alert and the class of alert-danger to make it red.
-I also added a button with the class of close and the value of <span class="lang:default decode:true crayon-inline ">&times</span>  which will create a nice x to close the alert box.
+I also added a button with the class of close and the value of
+{% ihighlight html %}{% raw %}
+&times
+{% endraw %}{% endihighlight %} which will create a nice x to close the alert box.

 On this button is an ng-click directive that will change the error property back to false which will remove the error box when we click the x button.
 Instead of calling a function from the ng-click like we have been doing throughout this course, it is also possible to just make an assignment declaration.